HimanshuArora1234/ApacheSparkExamples/README.md

 # ApacheSparkExamples
-Map reduce jobs treatment by Apache spark examples.
+examples of pap reduce jobs treated by Apache spark.

-Two jobs are created here which runs on the following datasets as input:
+Two jobs are created here which run on the following datasets as input:

 **user_test.txt**